Deep Learning Service for Efficient Data Distribution Aware Sorting: Related Work

+Unlike previous work, this approach uses a learned model complexity to map an unordered array to a roughly ordered state, reducing overall operations.
+In the worst case, \nnsort has complexity $\O(n^2)$ if all elements map to the same position, though practical operations remain lower than traditional sorting, This is validated by our experiment in Figure~\ref{fig:cost model}.

+\eat{ Different from previous work, this work leverages a learned model, with a complexity of $\O(n)$ for mapping an unordered array to a roughly ordered one, to reduce the overall operations.
+In the worst case, \nnsort has a complexity of $\O(n^2)$—when all elements are mapped to the same position by the model.
+However, in practice, the number of operations is significantly lower than traditional sorting algorithms, provided the model is sufficiently accurate.
+This is validated by our experiment in Figure~\ref{fig:cost model}. }

-\textbf{Neural network based data structures:} This thread of research is introduced recently by exploring the potential of utilizing the neural network learned data structures.
-Tim Kraska \cite{DBLP:conf/cidr/KraskaABCKLMMN19,TimKraska} discussed the benefits of learned data structures and suggested that R-tree and sorting can be optimized by learned data structures.
-Xiang Wenkun et al. \cite{DBLP:journals/access/XiangZCCLZ19} proposed an LSTM-based inverted index structure.
-By learning the empirical distribution function, their learned inverted index structure has fewer average look-ups when compared with tradition inverted index structures.
+\stitle{Learned data structures and algorithms.} This thread of research is to explore the potential of using the neural network-based learned data structures to improve the performance of systems.
+Tim Kraska \cite{DBLP:conf/cidr/KraskaABCKLMMN19,TimKraska} discussed the benefits of learned data structures and suggested that R-tree can be optimized by learned data structures.
+Xiang et al. \cite{DBLP:journals/access/XiangZCCLZ19} proposed an LSTM-based inverted index structure.
+By learning the empirical distribution function, their learned inverted index structure led to fewer average look-ups when compared with traditional inverted index structures.
 Alex Galakatos et al. \cite{DBLP:conf/sigmod/GalakatosMBFK19} presented a data-aware index structure called FITing-Tree, which can approximate an index using piece-wise linear functions with a bounded error specified at construction time.
 Michael Mitzenmacher \cite{DBLP:journals/corr/abs-1901-00902} proposed a learned sandwiching bloom filter structure, while the learned model is sensitive to data distributions.

-Different from the researches mentioned above, our approach combines sorting and learning, in which a learned model is trained and used to improve the sorting performance.
-In addition, an iteration based mechanism is used to further optimize the performance by reducing the number of conflicts.
-We provide a formal analysis of the time complexity of our approach, as well as a cost model which can help to balance between model accuracy and sorting performance.
+Unlike the research mentioned above, our approach integrates sorting with learning by training a model to enhance sorting performance.
+Additionally, we employ an iteration-based mechanism to further optimize performance by minimizing conflicts.
+We also provide a formal analysis of the time complexity of our approach and present a cost model to balance model accuracy with sorting performance.
+A closely related work is SageDB Sort\cite{DBLP:conf/sigmod/GalakatosMBFK19,SageDB}, which leverages deep neural networks for sorting.
+Our approach improves upon SageDB Sort by offering a more efficient solution for handling position conflicts generated by the learned model.